-- Ron Johnson (Darryl M. Bell) – Musician, wiseguy and Dwayne’s girl-chasing, loyal sidekick, who is also in love with Whitley (after dating Millie for Season 1, before her unexplained departure).
-He ventually pursues Kim, then Freddie.
+- Ron Johnson (Darryl M. Bell) – Musician, wise guy and Dwayne’s girl-chasing, loyal sidekick, who is also in love with Whitley (after dating Millie for Season 1, before her unexpected and unexplained departure).
+He eventually pursues Kim, then Freddie.

-- Kimberly Reese (Charnele Brown) – Medical student, grounded in reality and morality, regarded by many fans to be the calming force and “soul” of the show.
+- Kimberly Reese (Charnele Brown) – Medical student and close friend to Whitley and Freddie, grounded in reality and morality.
+Often regarded by many fans to be the calming force and “soul” of the show.

-- Winifred “Freddie” Brooks (Cree Summer) – Flower child and free spirit who eventually becomes more serious and grounded about life (specifically black and women’s rights) and eventually pursues law.
+- Winifred “Freddie” Brooks (Cree Summer) – Flower child and free spirit who eventually becomes more serious about life (specifically black and women’s rights) and eventually pursues law.

 Throughout the duration of the series, “A Different World” featured notable and soon-to-be famous talents in both starring and recurring roles.
 These included (deep breath): Glynn Turman, Jada Pinkett, Mary Alice, Loretta Devine, Gary Dourdan, Kim Wayans, Jenifer Lewis, Diahann Carroll (Whitley’s mom), Patti LaBelle (Dwayne’s mom), Joe Morton, Roger Guenveur Smith, Rosalind Cash, Ron O’Neal, Robert Guillaume, etc.

-When “The Cosby Show” created this spin-off, designed to extend the “family fun” formula to the college scene, we originally got more of the same: Cosby-esque comedy with a happy lesson to be learned at the end of each episode.
-Success!
-Right?
-Wrong!
+When “The Cosby Show” brought about this spin-off, designed to extend the “family fun” formula to the college scene, we originally got more of the same: Cosby-esque comedy with a happy lesson to be learned at the end of each episode.

-ADW Trivia: Upon notification of Tomei’s dismissal, co-star Kadeem Hardison offered his comfort by telling her that with her talents, she’d win an Academy Award in no time.
-His words proved true in 1993 when she was awarded Best Supporting Actress for her role in “My Cousin Vinny”.
+ADW Trivia: Upon notification of Tomei’s dismissal, co-star Kadeem Hardison offered his comfort by telling her that with her talents, she would win an Academy Award in no time.
+His words proved true in 1993 as she was awarded Best Supporting Actress for her role in “My Cousin Vinny”.

 Even the show’s theme song underwent change (although the lyrics remained the same): from Phoebe Snow’s performance in Season 1 to a more soulful version through that of Aretha Franklin (Seasons 2-5) and finally a hipper groove provided by Boyz II Men.
 It was written by Dawnn Lewis, Bill Cosby and Stu Gardner.